starbops/blog/README.md

 ## Deployment

-Each new commit pushed to the `main` or `release` branch will trigger the auto-build and deploy pipeline with Cloudflare Pages.
+Each commit pushed to the `main` branch will trigger the staging deployment rollout on Cloudflare Pages.
+Production deployment rollout based on the `release` branch only happens when a tag is pushed.

 - Staging: `main` branch
 - Production: `release` branch